leader-elected event is emitted for a unit that is elected as leader. Together with

 Leadership can change while a hook is running. (you could start a hook on unit/0 who is the leader, and while that hook is processing, you lose network connectivity for a long time [more than 30s], and then by the time the hook notices, juju has already moved on to another leader.)

-Juju doesn’t guarantee that a leader will see every event: if the leader unit is overloaded long enough for the lease to expire, then juju will elect a different leader.
+Juju doesn’t guarantee that a leader will see every event: if the leader unit is overloaded long enough for the lease to expire (>30s), then juju will elect a different leader.
 Events that fired in between would be received units that are not leader yet or not leader anymore.

 leader-electedis always emitted after peer-

 leader-settings-changedevent, just like all the other non-leader units.
-Therefore,
+The new leader will receive

 It is not possible to select a specific unit and ‘promote’ that unit to leader, or ‘demote’ an existing leader unit.
 Juju has control over which unit will become leader after the current leader is gone.